Communicating Smartly in Molecular Communication Environments: Neural Networks in the Internet of Bio-Nano Things: Neural Networks as Enablers of IoBNT Networks

-\textbf{Free-diffusion environments:} The more commonplace environment of free diffusion poses challenges in evaluating the channel model for complex topologies.
+In the literature, {NN} models for channel estimation and modeling have been applied for two main {MC} environments: for simulated free-diffusion {MC} channels, as in \cite{yilmaz2017machine,lee2017machine,ozdemir2021estimating,ozdemir2024estimating,cheng2024channel,damrath2018array,cheng2025deep,ozbey2024artificial}, and for real-world testbeds for open air channels using sprayers as transmitters, as in~\cite{gulec2020distance}.
+The more commonplace environment of free diffusion poses challenges in evaluating the channel model for complex topologies.
 Examples include scenarios where multiple senders, reflectors, and absorbers are situated between the emitter and the receiver, which hinder the analytical development of closed-form solutions for the {CIR}; see \Cref{fig_free_diffusion}.
-The {NN}-related literature considers free-diffusion environments on the ($\si{\micro\meter}$) scale, which include spherical reflectors and absorbers placed at arbitrary locations between a point emitter and a spherical absorbing receiver.
-This is the case reported in \cite{ozdemir2021estimating,cheng2025deep} in 2D and also extended to 3D in \cite{ozdemir2024estimating}.
-A less complex topology is considered in \cite{yilmaz2017machine} in a 3D environment, including a perfect spherical receiver and point and spherical transmitters. \ac{MIMO} links in {MC} are also gaining increasing interest because of their potential to enhance transmission rates.
-Examples are the $2\times 2$ \ac{MIMO} scheme in free-diffusion {MC} channels for \cite{lee2017machine,damrath2018array}, $4\times 4$ \ac{MIMO} in~\cite{ozbey2024artificial}, and asymmetric \ac{MIMO} channels comprising \num{2} emitters and \num{4} receivers in~\cite{cheng2024channel}.
-These \ac{MIMO} channels lay out the geometries of point transmitters alongside spherical absorbing receivers.
+The {NN}-related literature considers free-diffusion environments on the ($\si{\micro\meter}$) scale, which include spherical reflectors and absorbers placed at arbitrary locations between a point emitter and a spherical absorbing receiver \cite{ozdemir2021estimating,cheng2025deep,ozdemir2024estimating,yilmaz2017machine}.